NREL/HPC/Systems/Swift/running.md

 ## Running VASP

-The batch script given above can be modifed to run VASP.
+The batch script given above can be modified to run VASP.
 You need to add

 ```
 ml vasp